 The landmark Marmot Review: Fair Society, Healthy Lives was published in February 2010 and outlined the scale of health inequalities in England and the actions required to reduce them.
 The report highlighted the need to take action across the social determinants of health, and called for progress to be made on a clear set of policy objectives.
 However, life expectancy is stalling, after steady increases for the past 100 years, and health inequalities are widening.

-The Health Foundation and the Institute of Health Equity are working together to examine how health inequalities have changed and what progress has been made on tackling the social determinants of health.
+Commissioned by the Health Foundation, the Institute of Health Equity is working to examine how health inequalities have changed and what progress has been made on tackling the social determinants of health.
 The review, led by Professor Sir Michael Marmot, will recommend practical proposals for action at national, regional and local level by:

 - assessing national and local actions on the social determinants of health